algolia/autocomplete/packages/website/docs/sources.md

 :::note

-You can use the official [`autocomplete-plugin-query-suggestions`](createQuerySuggestionsPlugin) plugin to retrieve Query Suggestions from Algolia.
+You can use the official [`autocomplete-plugin-query-suggestions`](createQuerySuggestionsPlugin) plugin to retrieve [Query Suggestions](https://www.algolia.com/doc/guides/building-search-ui/ui-and-ux-patterns/query-suggestions/js/) from Algolia.

 :::

+For more information, check out the guide on [adding multiple sources to one autocomplete](adding-multiple-categories).

 ## Sources